Taunton, Massachusetts: Architecture

 The city of Taunton has a wide array of architecture ranging from the colonial period to modern times.
-There are numerous pre-Revolutionary War private homes within the city, the oldest of which is the Joseph Willis House on Worcester Street, dating to about 1688.
+There are numerous pre-Revolutionary War private homes within the city.
+The oldest of these is the Joseph Willis House on Worcester Street, which to about 1688.
 The city has over one hundred buildings listed on the National Register of Historic Places.

-Perhaps the most impressive structure in the city is the towering Bristol County Superior Courthouse, built in 1894 and designed by Frank Irving Cooper.
-With its tall copper dome, the Superior Courthouse is visible from many surrounding areas.
+Perhaps the most impressive structure in the city is the towering Bristol County Superior Courthouse, which built in 1894 and designed by Frank Irving Cooper.
+With its tall, copper dome the Superior Courthouse is visible from many surrounding areas.
 It was added to the National Register of Historic Places in 1978.
 Currently, the Courthouse Complex is undergoing a major expansion and renovation program.

-Other significant buildings in the city include some fine stone churches, including the First Parish Church (1830), the Pilgrim Congregational Church (1851) and St. Mary's Church (1868) on Broadway.
+Other significant buildings in the city include some fine, stone churches; including the First Parish Church (1830); the Pilgrim Congregational Church (1851); and St. Mary's Church (1868) on Broadway.

-Downtown Taunton has a number of historic commercial blocks along Main Street, Taunton Green and Broadway, built during the period from about 1840 to 1920.
+Downtown Taunton has a number of historic, commercial blocks along Main Street, Taunton Green, and Broadway.
+These were built during the period between around 1840 to 1920.

-Many large homes built by the wealthy industrialists and merchants of the late 19th and early 20th century line Route 44, both east (Dean Street) and west (Winthrop Street) of the city center, while a majority of the city is occupied by more modest wood-framed single and multi-family homes, many over 100 years old.
-Modern single-family subdivisions, built mostly since the 1950s, exist on the outskirts of the sprawling city.
+Many large homes built by the wealthy industrialists and merchants of the late 19th and early 20th century line Route 44 both east (Dean Street) and west (Winthrop Street) of the city center; however, a majority of the city is occupied by more modest, wood-framed single and multi-family homes, many over 100 years old.
+Modern, single-family subdivisions - built mostly since the 1950s - exist on the outskirts of the sprawling city.

 The Central Fire Station at 50 School Street is recognized as the oldest functioning station house in the United States.
 The historic Taunton City Hall is located adjacent to Church Green.

 Museums and galleries

-One of New England's oldest historical societies, the Old Colony Historical Society is located on picturesque Church Green.
+One of New England's oldest historical societies, the Old Colony Historical Society is located on the picturesque Church Green.
 Founded in 1853, the Society maintains a museum of regional objects, houses a research library specializing in local history and genealogy, and hosts arts and cultural events throughout the year.

 Taunton has four art galleries: Taunton Art Association (John Baradas Gallery), Hughes/Donahue Gallery, Art Euphoric, and the Trescott Street Gallery.
 The Taunton Art Association was founded in 1973 but had it roots in the Girl's Club in the early 1960s.
 Hughes/Donahue Gallery, founded in 2007, is a local community gallery serving local Taunton artists, as well as the surrounding areas of Southeastern Massachusetts and the cities of Providence, Rhode Island, and Washington, DC.
 Art Euphoric, founded in 2008, has both visual and craft exhibits and sales.
 The Trescott Street Gallery, founded in 2012, is primarily a visual-arts gallery but also exhibits crafts.

 Film

-In March 2008, Hollywood director Martin Scorsese filmed a portion of the film Shutter Island starring Leonardo DiCaprio in Taunton on location at the Whittenton Mills Complex.
-Surrogates, starring Bruce Willis, was partly filmed in the city, at the old Paul Dever school.
+In March 2008, Hollywood director Martin Scorsese filmed a portion of the film Shutter Island starring Leonardo DiCaprio in Taunton on-location at the Whittenton Mills Complex.
+Surrogates - starring Bruce Willis - was partly filmed in the city, at the old Paul Dever school.